 Prof. Mordechai Zalkin in Vilnius

 I spent a month in Vilnius, and almost every day I would spend in the city’s historical archives.
-Every day after work, Yulik would come and join me in the archive, helping me with translations of Lithuanian or Polish.
+Every day after work, Yulik would come and join me in the Archives, helping me with translations of Lithuanian or Polish.
 In the evenings, we used to walk through Vilnius, and we became quite good friends.
-In that way, I was introduced to Vilnius through Yulik.
+In that way, Yulik introduced Vilnius to me.

 I returned to Vilnius every year as part of my research, and by 1996, we led the first group together—a group of professors of Jewish history from all over the world.

 At this time, it was the bicentennial anniversary of the death of the Vilna Gaon.
 There was a Jewish conference in Vilnius.
-I had spoken about it with some colleagues and friends half a year earlier, everyone seems quite positive to travel around Lithuania.
-We visited not only Vilnius, but the rest of the country.
-It was quite a formative tour for all of us, history come to life.
-Each professor contributed to the tour his own knowledge, either as a historian, or professor of literature, languages, or geography.
+I had spoken about it with some colleagues and friends half a year earlier; everyone seems quite positive to travel around Lithuania.
+We visited not only Vilnius but the rest of the country.
+It was quite a formative tour for all of us; history comes to life.
+Professor contributed to the journey of his knowledge, either as a historian or professor of literature, languages, or geography.
 So it was quite significant, I would say.

 A year later, in 1997, Yulik established Jerulita Travel.
-I met his son Daniel as a young boy, and his family, and both of our families became very good friends.
+I met his son Daniel as a young boy, and his family, and both of our families became excellent friends.

 What kind of tours do you do with Jerulita Travel?

-I’m a university professor, I enjoy my job very much.
-However, as a historian, I see myself not only as someone who sits in the archives, in my study, reading texts and so on—but also as someone who shares his knowledge and experiences with the general public.
+I’m a university professor.
+I enjoy my job very much.
+However, as a historian, I see myself not only as someone who sits in the archives, in my study, reading texts, and so on.
+But also as someone who shares his knowledge and experiences with the general public.
 In Israel, I give many lectures about the Baltic region all around the country.
-Each summer, I gather groups of mainly Israeli students to the Baltic region.
-People recommend our tours to their friends, it’s now June 2018 and I already have 3-4 reservations for the summer of 2019.
-At least once a year, Yulik and I combine our groups together.
+Each summer, I gather groups of mainly Israeli students in the Baltic region.
+People recommend our tours to their friends, it’s now June 2018, and I already have 3-4 reservations for the summer of 2019.
+At least once a year, Yulik and I combine our groups.
 We are very close friends and enjoy each other’s company.

 Watch on Youtube: Trends and Challenges in the Study of the Rabbinate in Poland

-What do you think makes Jerulita Travel special?
+What do you think makes Jerulita Travel unique?

 Years ago, Yulik and I decided together that tours in the Baltic region shouldn’t concentrate just on Jewish history.
 We strive to incorporate regional history, economy, geography, culture, weather, even Polish and Russian history into each tour.
 From time to time, people ask me if I might lead a tour solely on the Holocaust period.
 And I refuse.
-I tell them, the Holocaust took place in certain locations, at a certain time, within broader circumstances.
-In order to understand what happened in the Holocaust in this region, you should understand the wider picture and the context.
+I tell them, the Holocaust took place in certain locations, at a specific time, within broader circumstances.
+To understand what happened in the Holocaust, you should realize the more comprehensive picture and the context.